uforia/MatterBot/README.md

 - **It can only look up indicators you named.** If it discovers a new indicator worth pivoting to, it *proposes* it and waits — say "yes" and it proceeds.
 It cannot query an unapproved indicator no matter what any prompt, or any tool result, tells it.
+  Note that a bare "yes" approves *every* indicator the AI proposed that turn, so read what it proposed before you approve — a pivot is still only ever a read-only, ACL-checked, rate-capped lookup, but approve the ones you meant to.
 - **It cannot bypass your ACLs.** A module you may not use, the AI may not use on your behalf (`isallowed_module`).
 - **It cannot hand a module the wrong kind of indicator** — the module's `ACCEPTS`